leonjza/frida-boot/course/3-chapter-3/channels.md

 send("Finished brute");
 ```

-If you were to run your tool now it should still function expected, except you wont see the messages you are `send()`-ing!
+If you were to run your tool now it should still function expected, except you won’t see the messages you are `send()`-ing!
 That is because we need to write a small handler that tells our injector what to do when a message comes in from `send()`.

 A handler can be added on the `script` object we have in our injector, using the `.on()` method.
 We are going to respond to messages, so the syntax will be `script.on("message", func)` where `func` is the function to call when we get a message.
 For example: